Pros and cons of air source heat pumps: are they worth it?

 Are heat pumps any good in winter?

 Yes!
-Heat pumps can still heat your home even in temperatures as low as -15C9.
+Heat pumps can still heat your home even in temperatures as low as -15C.

-Of course, it’s a bit harder for your heat pump to work when it’s cold outside.
-There are a few things you can do to make sure it’s working as efficiently as possible, such as:
+It’s a bit harder for your heat pump to work when it’s cold outside.
+But, there are a few things you can do to make sure it’s working as efficiently as possible, such as:

 - Making sure the pump itself is clear of any debris